ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 That's because all methods supported by this promise object returns another promise as return value.
 Specifically, those methods (e.g. `then` and `catch`) all behave in this way:

-- If it finds a proper handler for the fulfill or reject event, it return a new promise which eventually resolves to the return value of the handler.
+- If it finds a proper handler for the fulfill or reject event, it returns a new promise which eventually resolves to the return value of the handler.
-- If it does not find a proper handler for the fulfill or reject event (e.g. when a promise is rejected and a call to then function does not supply onRejected callback), the method would return the original promise.
+- If it does not find a proper handler for the fulfill or reject event (e.g. when a promise is rejected and a call to `.then` function does not supply onRejected callback), the method would return the original promise.

 ### Treating a Promise as a gift box